panha123/GUI2-Project/README.md

 | Week 11 | Present | Everyone |

-## Prerequesites
-Here we will list a step by step guide on how to get the dev environment running

-## Examples of how it works

 ## How to install
 1. cd into directory
 2. git clone https://github.com/panha123/GUI2-Project.git